paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/hidden-treasure-of-pyrenee.md

 Dinner and night in Carcassonne.

-### Day 8: Carcassonne - Toulouse
+### Day 8: Lagrasse - Carcassonne - Toulouse
+After breakfast, head on to the picturesque village of Lagrasse,  listed as one of the most beautifull in France.
+Be sure to have packed your camera again as the village and it's abbey are a great location for taling some fine pictures!.
+Take a pleasant stroll inside the narrow streets of the medieval village, discover the 14th century covered market with stone pillars where artists and craftmen are pleased to show their work, the old stone medieval houses, it's Gothic church listed as a Historic Monument and wander the craft shop and boutiques along the streets.

+ Around the town, admire the remain of the ramparts, the beautifull old humpback bridge crossing the Orbieu river, a nice spot for take some memorable pictures of the village.
+Then, cross the Orbieu river and visit the 8th century Sainte-Marie d'Orbieu Abbey, classified as Historical Monument since 1923, is one of the largest benedictine Abbey in southern France.

+Stroll around the abbey, feel the peace and serenity of the place.
+Wander the Gothic style church built over the foundations of a Carolingian Basilic and enjoy it's outstanding acoustics.
+Discover the clock tower, a 42 meters high tower from 1537 built with with an octagonal crown.

-After breakfast,  head to the medieval city of Carcassonne, UNESCO World Heritage Site  and one of the top destinations in France.
+Then, we will go visit the medieval city of Carcassonne, UNESCO World Heritage Site and one of the top destinations in France.
 With 54 towers and ramparts 3 kilometers long, it is the largest fortified city in Europe.
 The hilltop city stands at a height of 148 meters, a location that was an advantage during the Middle Age.
 All the buildings, squares, and alleyways have retained their medieval character.
-You will have of fine picture opportunities along the day.
+You will have of fine picture opportunities along the afternoon.

 Start by taking a walk around the ramparts and admire the medieval and Gallo-Roman towers, the double-thick protective fortifications that surrounded the city.
 Then, enter the medieval city at the Narbonne door, consisting of two huge spur towers .
 Along the way, stroll inside the narrow cobbled streets and let the atmosphere of the city transport you back to Middle Age.